Application & Enrollment Timeline

 Celebrate Dyslexia Schools (CDS) is on a mission to educate and support children and their families by expanding use of evidence-based dyslexia interventions into historically marginalized communities and by creating an enriching, emotionally safe, culturally appropriate learning environment for all students, particularly those with dyslexia.

-A SCHOOL THAT SERVES ALL DYSLEXIC LEARNERS
+A SCHOOL THAT SERVES ALL STUDENTS WITH DYSLEXIA

 According to a study conducted by the Youth Trust Report, 74% of classroom teachers do not feel satisfied that their initial teacher training provided them with the skills they need to identify and teach children with dyslexia